 The thorny devil, aka thorny lizard, thorny dragon, or Moloch, is a small species of desert dwelling lizard native to Australia.
 The closest lizard to them is the horned lizard of America.
-But they aren’t related.
+But they aren’t related at all, sans being lizards.
+Fortunately, these lizards are listed as Least Concern by the IUCN.
+Export of these cool critters is strictly forbidden by the Australian government.

 First the Stats…